lisa-smith/apex/README.md

 # Apex Parking Enforcement

 A mobile-first, adaptive web application for private patrol and parking enforcement officers.
-Apex provides real-time zone monitoring, smart timestamps, automated overstay detection, and a responsive officer activity feed — optimized for both field use on mobile devices and command-level review on desktop.
+Apex provides zone monitoring, smart timestamps, automated overstay detection, and a responsive officer activity feed — optimized for both field use on mobile devices and command-level review on desktop.

 ---